junxit/us-congress-bills-115/metadata.md

 - 2018-07-16 — Placed on the Union Calendar, Calendar No. 640.
 - 2018-07-16 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 115-827.
 - 2018-07-16 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 115-827.
+- 2018-07-17 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 518.